lttkachenko/teacode-test/README.md

-# Getting Started with Create React App
+# Getting Started with Tea-Code Test Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+So all the setup process and scripts available here are the standard ones.

+## Setup

+### `yarn`

 ## Available Scripts